stevekane/promise-it-wont-hurt/exercises/warm_up/problem.md

 # What is a promise?

-One of the new features in ECMAScript 2015 (also called “ES6” and “Harmony”) is a new type of objects: promises.
+One of the new features in **ECMAScript 2015** (also called “ES6” and “Harmony”) is a new type of objects: promises.
+It extends the widely known **Promise/A+** specification and standardizes it to be part of the language core.

 In its most basic terms, a promise is an object that defines a method called `then`.
-The promise object represents a value (or values) that may be available some time in the future.
+The promise object represents a value that may be available some time in the future.
 It greatly simplifies asynchronous logic in JavaScript.

 Compare the following code, written in the more traditional idiom of asynchronous callbacks, with no error handling: